sam-b-rose/codemods/README.md

-# codeshift-community
+# Codemods

-This project was bootstrapped with [CodeshiftCommunity 🚚](https://www.codeshiftcommunity.com/).
+This project is a test project bootstrapped with [CodeshiftCommunity 🚚](https://www.codeshiftcommunity.com/).
 Please see the [external packages guide](https://www.codeshiftcommunity.com/docs/external-packages) for more information on how to work with this repo.

 ![CodeshiftCommunity logo](https://www.codeshiftcommunity.com/img/logo.svg)